A lens is basically just a getter and setter, so one might expect something like the implementation below.

 Notice that we know have a quantification over all functors, just like in the definition of Van Laarhoven lenses.

-Now we just have to choose the right functors for g
+Now we just have to choose the right functors for g and h.

 We would like to have